Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> The most effective way to do it, is to do it.
+> I skate to where the puck is going to be, not where it has been.

 <!-- QUOTE_END -->